 Above is what our beautiful plant looks like after the unseasonable cold in the past two months.

 about 15 years ago, my husband found what looked like a dead limb about 2 feet long floating in the water, no leaves, just the stick. he brought it home and planted it.
 I scoffed "that stick will never grow".
 WRONG It grew into a bush/tree 25 feet tall and about 25 feet around.
+Even with all the leaves off, it left beautiful patterns and shadows for the Madsnapper to Snap.

 The sun came out for a couple of days and even though is was still far below our average temps, New Growth sprouted.
 Below is the tiny leaf unfolding (about 1/2 inch)